Coursera machine learning exercise 4 predicting your handwriting

 After I’ve tried to predict all the digits in different sizes and colors on post-its without fiddling with the pixel values.
 I’ve decided to fiddle with the pixel values to see whether I can get the background color right and predict the digit successfully.

 I’ve come up with the function below which maps the pixel values in the image matrix (so you don’t need to map pixel values manually) and increments all pixel values gradually trying to predict the digit with the incremented pixel values.
 This way we are trying to get the background color right so that we can predict the digit successfully.
-Once it predicts the digit right, the function returns the number that has been added to mapped pixel values which helped us predict the digit correctly, otherwise -1 is returned.
+Once it predicts the digit right, the function returns the number that has been added to mapped pixel values which helped us predict the digit correctly, otherwise -1

 % This function tries to find the right value which makes the